reapp/new-site/source/docs-builds.md

 In this example we have set up our app for `ios` and `web` builds.
 When our build runs it will use Webpack to compile all the assets, and then it will look into `./assets` and copy them over to the build directory.
-Say we ran `reapp build ios`, we'd get this in our `./build/ios` folder:
+If we ran `reapp build ios`, we'd get this in our `./build/ios` folder:

 ```